Skip to main content

 Crafting System Principles

 Define guiding principles that help your team make consistent choices.
 Use this at the start of a system or when refreshing direction.
 Principles should be short, memorable, and sometimes deliberately bold to create tension.
 For example: Consistency over speed or Accessibility is non-negotiable.
-They anchor decisions, reduce debates, and give contributors a shared language for what good looks like.
+They anchor decisions, reduce debates, and give your system and it's contributors a shared language for what good looks like.

 How to